 While this is not the original*, it certainly became well-known due to the legendary music career of Frank Sinatra.
 This song clearly captured the spirit of the locals of New York, who clearly see it as a place full of opportunities.

 * This would be the rendition done by Liza Minnelli for Martin Scorsese’s 1977 movie: New York, New York.

 Empire State of Mind – Alicia Keys & Jay Z – 2009

-Are there any other songs you can think of?
+Are there any other cities that inspired songs you can think of?
 Comment below!